sgmurphy/wordpress-plugins/ml-slider/readme.txt

 ### Ready for the Gutenberg Block Editor

-MetaSlider has been designed to also work seamlessly with the new Gutenberg WordPress Block Editor by using our Gutenberg block.
+MetaSlider has been designed to work seamlessly with the new Gutenberg WordPress Block Editor by using our Gutenberg block.
 We give you ultimate flexibility to embed MetaSlider into your WordPress website using a Gutenberg block, shortcode, or widget.

 ### Fully Localized with Translation Support

 MetaSlider is compatible with some of the most popular WordPress translation plugins, including WPML, PolyLang & qTranslate.
 You can make sure that your slider, slideshow, carousel, or gallery are fully localized for your audiences around the world.
-Localization supports any content you include in your slider, including image, photo, video (YouTube and Vimeo), layer, html, product, and post feed slides.
+MetaSlider localization supports any content you include in your slider.

 ### Slider Lightbox Support